The only filet mignon recipe you will ever need. Never grill steak again—the fail-proof method to cooking the perfect filet mignon.

 For the herb butter

-- Soften the butter in a microwave safe bowl until malleable, 10-15 seconds.
-Stir in herbs and garlic until fully mixed.
-Spoon the butter onto tin foil doing your best to reshape it to resemble a stick of butter.
-Place in refrigerator for about 10 minutes and remove 5 minutes before adding to the filet.
+- Leave the butter on the counter to soften or place it in a microwave-safe bowl and microwave until malleable, 10-15 seconds.
+Use a fork to mash in the herbs and garlic until fully mixed.
+Store in the refrigerator and remove 10 minutes before adding to the filet.

 For the filets

-- Preheat the oven to 415° F. Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
-Season both sides generously with salt and pepper.
+- Preheat the oven to 415°F. Remove the steak from the fridge 30 minutes prior to cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
+Season all sides liberally with salt and pepper.
+This can be done while your steak comes to room temp.

-- Add the plain butter to an oven safe cast iron skillet and turn up high, allow the skillet to become scorching hot first.
-Place the filets face down and sear undisturbed for 2 minutes.
+- Add 1-2 tablespoons of oil to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
+Twirl the pan to distribute oil as it heats.
+Once the oil starts to smoke, place the filets face down and sear undisturbed for 2 minutes.
 Flip the filets and sear for an additional 2 minutes.
 This will give your filets a nice seared edge.

 Temperatures for steak